Padmaj-Nikam/Padmaj-Nikam/README.md

 ## 👋 Introduction

 Namaste Everyone!
 I'm Padmaj Nikam a passionate Seeker from Pune, India.
-I love to create projects while I am high on coffee and working out my brain.
+I love to create projects while I am high on coffee and driven by numbers.

 ## 🚀 What I Do